ExpeditiousReadr/beacon-plugin/README.md

 # beacon-plugin
-a minecraft spigot plugin gives beacon the possiblity to add mining fatigue to unwanted players
+a minecraft spigot plugin gives beacons the possiblity to add mining fatigue to unwanted players